valory-xyz/open-autonomy/docs/price_estimation.md

-Once all the observation are settled, each AEA runs a script to aggregate the observations to compute an estimate, and we say that the consensus is reached when one estimate reaches 2/3 of the total voting power committed on the temporary blockchain.
+Once all the observation are settled, each AEA runs a script to aggregate the observations to compute an estimate, and we say that the consensus is reached when one estimate reaches `ceil((2n + 1) / 3)` of the total voting power committed on the temporary blockchain.
-Once the consensus on an estimate has been reached, a multi-signature transaction with 2/3 of the participants' signature is settled on the Ethereum chain (in the POC this is the hardhat node).
+Once the consensus on an estimate has been reached, a multi-signature transaction with `ceil((2n + 1) / 3)` of the participants' signature is settled on the Ethereum chain (in the POC this is the hardhat node).

 Alongside the finite-state machine behaviour, the AEAs runs an ABCI application instance which receives all the updates from the underlying Tendermint network.

 ## Periods and phases

 We call _period_ a sequence of phases that lead to the consensus over an estimate.
-A _phase_ might just be a stage in the consensus (e.g. waiting that a sufficient number of participants commit their observations to the temporary tendermint blockchain), or a voting round (e.g. waiting that at least one estimate has reached 2/3 of the votes).
+A _phase_ might just be a stage in the consensus (e.g. waiting that a sufficient number of participants commit their observations to the temporary tendermint blockchain), or a voting round (e.g. waiting that at least one estimate has reached `ceil((2n + 1) / 3)` of the votes).

 The POC has the following phases:

+- Healthcheck phase: the agents check whether their corresponding Tendermint node is running.
 - Initialisation phase: each AEA starts up and waits for its Tendermint node to become available.
 - Registration phase: the application accepts registrations from AEAs to join the period, up to a configured maximum number of participants (in the demo, this limit is 4);
     once this threshold is hit ("registration threshold"), the round goes to the _deploy-safe_ phase.
+- Randomness phase: some randomness is retrieved to be used in a keeper agent selection.
+- Select keeper phase: the agents agree on a new keeper that will be in charge of sending deploying the multisig wallet and settling transactions.
 - Deploy-Safe phase:
-    a designated sender among the participants of the current period (determined in the registration phase) deploys a
+    a designated sender among the participants of the current period deploys a
    <a href="https://gnosis-safe.io/">Gnosis Safe contract</a>
-   with all the participants as owners and with `ceil(2/3 * nb_participants)` as threshold.
+   with all the participants as owners and with `ceil((2n + 1) / 3)` as threshold.
+- Safe validation phase: all agents validate the previous deployment to ensure that the correct contract with the correct settings has been deployed.
+If the safe deployment could not be verified, a new keeper will be selected and the previous phase will be re-run.
 - Collect-observation round: the application accepts observations, only one per agent, of the target quantity to estimate from only the AEAs that joined this round.
 Once 2/3 of the participants have submitted their observations, and the list of observations are replicated among the different ABCI application instances, the period goes to the next phase.
 - Estimate-consensus round: the application waits for votes on estimates.
 The participants are supposed to run the same script to aggregate the set of observations.
     Once the same estimate receives a number of votes greater or equal than